-- We aim to create a community where everyone feels valued and where all feel they can make a positive contribution. - To allow all members of the school to enjoy being here. - To encourage everyone to thrive within the school community - To have high expectations of behavior from all within the school community - For children to have an awareness of their own needs, views and feelings, and show sensitivity to the needs, views and feelings of others. - We encourage children to be aware of the world in which they live and the diversity of different cultures; to show respect and tolerance for the beliefs of others. - The partnership between parents, carers and staff is key to maintaining high standards of behavior - The school will analyse rewards and sanctions for different groups including those learning EAL and takes steps to address any imbalance.
+- We aim to create a community where everyone feels valued and where all feel they can make a positive contribution. - To allow all members of the school to enjoy being here. - To encourage everyone to thrive within the school community - To have high expectations of behaviour from all within the school community - For children to have an awareness of their own needs, views and feelings, and show sensitivity to the needs, views and feelings of others. - We encourage children to be aware of the world in which they live and the diversity of different cultures; to show respect and tolerance for the beliefs of others. - The partnership between parents, carers and staff is key to maintaining high standards of behaviour